Introduction to AR Apps

 How Google Relates to the Bigger Picture

-Google is investing heavily in the design of its own AR technologies.
+Google is investing heavily in the design of its AR technologies.
 ARCore, Google Lens, and the new rumored Google glasses are some examples of their strong interest in augmented reality.
-Google believes that AR is capable of changing the world as Google Search did many years ago.
-The lens is an outstanding way to improve upon what makes Google great today and serves as a stepping stone for what is to come in the future.
+Google believes AR can change the world as Google Search did many years ago.
+The lens is an outstanding way to improve what makes Google great today and serves as a stepping stone for what is to come.

 - 4/5 stars